father and son I anxiety counseling in birmingham, al | anxiety counselor in birmingham, al | anxiety counseling in alabama | 35208 | 35209 | 35210

 • Avoiding putting your child in situations that are generally safe because you think it will be harmful

 Unfortunately, parental anxiety can cause children to develop anxiety of their own.
-Before you start to negatively impact your children and your fears and worries become theirs, we want to help you learn ways to cope with your own anxiety and learn to navigate to a more relaxed state of being.
+Before you start to negatively impact your children and your fears and worries become theirs, we want to help you learn ways to cope with your own anxiety and navigate to a more relaxed state of being.

 parents with son | anxiety counseling in birmingham, al | anxiety counslor in birmingham, al | anxiety counseling in alabama | 35208 | 35209 | 35210